gabpedroza/meta-calc/explanation.md

 Multipliers are derived from Meta's 2023 report, which, although rather old, should give a good enough estimate ([Meta's Form 10-Q for 2023Q3](https://www.sec.gov/Archives/edgar/data/1326801/000132680123000103/meta-20230930.htm)).

+Do keep in mind only some countries are supported.
+If yours is not, it will default to "Rest of the world".

 | Country Code (ISO 3166-1 alpha-2) | Multiplier |
 | :--------------------------------- | :--------- |
 | United States and Canada           | x5.0       |